jzhao630/2025-Fall-Term-AIAA3102-Python-Programming-for-AI-Project/README.md

 For time efficiency, we implemented those experiments without changes in sample size with a fixed size settings as the following:
 - Train set: 2400
 - Validation set: 240
-- Test set: about 7600 (the original test set loaded)
+- Test set: approximately 7600 (the original test set loaded)

 ### 1. **Model Training**
 - Baseline DistilBERT training